-Notes on enginering leadership and software development.
+Notes on engineering leadership and software development.

 #engineering-leadership